firedrone/Spider/doc/HACKING/ReleasingTor.md

 === I. Make sure it works

-1. Use it for a while, as a client, as a relay, as a hidden service, and as a direcspidery authority.
+1. Use it for a while, as a client, as a relay, as a hidden service, and as a directory authority.
 See if it has any obvious bugs, and resolve those.

    As applicable, merge the `maint-X` branch into the `release-X` branch.